 If you’re a victim of a mass shooting, there are important things you can do:

-- Recognize and Accept your Feelings About the Event: Don’t ignore your feelings because it’s not going to work in the long term.
+- Recognize and Accept your Feelings: Don’t ignore your feelings because it’s not going to work in the long term.
 Instead, feel your sadness, anger, and fear.
 Try to understand your feelings and roll with it.

-- Practice Radical Acceptance: Truth is, the world isn’t completely safe, and not everything is within your control.
+- Practice Radical Acceptance: the truth is, the world isn’t completely safe, and not everything is within your control.
 It’s okay to compartmentalize, and just focus on you.

 - Don’t be paranoid about everything: A traumatic experience such as a mass shooting can make everything seem very dangerous.
 In reality, many people can go to theaters, music festivals, and work without the fear of something going off on them.